Latsko/CarRental-dev-latsko-composition/README.md

        * data populated from data.sql file

 ## Application Logic Description

-There are three levels of Car Rental management: Admin, Manager, Employee.
+### Car Rental Management
+There are three levels of Car Rental management: Admin, Manager and Employee.
+Admin - can update Car Rental details, manage branches, revenues and assign or dismiss managers and see all users.
+Manager - has L1 (level one clearance) that allows them to manage, employ and fire employees, add, edit, assign and discard cars.
+Employee has L2
+(level two clearance) that allows them to mainly help clients make reservations.
+Employees can manage reservation returnals, see rents and client general information, set and update car status, mileage and price.

+### Client capabilities
 Client can make multiple reservations for multiple cars.
+Client creates reservation and rent objects and can manage them.
+Clients are able to check which cars are available at the given date.
+Clients also can see general information about Car Rental, branches and cars.

+### Reservation policy
-In order to successfully make reservation for a car there has to be no time collisions, car needs to have status set to AVAILABLE and be assigned to selected rent branch.
+In order to successfully make a reservation for a car there has to be no time collisions, car needs to have status set to AVAILABLE and be assigned to selected rent branch.
+A reservation cannot be made if there is less than one day for the car to return to the desired rental branch after a previous return was made at a different branch.
+Reservations can be cancelled for a full refund up to two days prior to the rental date; after this time, only an 80% refund is provided.
+Additionally, a late return fee applies for rented cars returned after the scheduled return time.
+If the vehicle is found to be littered, damaged, or improperly used, additional charges may be applied to the rental.

 ## Technologies Used
 <div align="center">